FyroxEngine/rg3d.rs/src/games.md

 ## [Station Iapetus](https://github.com/mrDIMAS/StationIapetus)

-The game is a sci-fi DeadSpace-like horror game, the action takes place on the spaceship that stays radio-silent near Saturn.
-The main character had crashed in the loading bay, he's the only survivor, he has no other option but to start exploring the main ship to find a way to escape (this is the main goal).
+A DeadSpace-like horror game.
+The action takes place on a spaceship that stays radio-silent near Saturn.
+The main character had crashed in the loading bay.
+He's the only survivor, and has no other option but to start exploring the main ship to find a way to escape (This is the main goal).

 <YtVideo url="https://www.youtube.com/embed/DgQXyCw3in4" />

 ## [rusty-shooter](https://github.com/mrDIMAS/rusty-shooter)

-The game is a Quake3-like arena shooter, it is a tech demo of the engine.
+ Nothing beats the classics!
+A Quake3-like arena shooter, it's a tech demo for the engine.

 <YtVideo url="https://www.youtube.com/embed/UDn8ymyXPcI" />